Texas Rental Lease Agreement Templates (6)

 Types (6)

-Month-to-Month Lease Agreement For renting out a property one (1) month at a time.
+For renting out a property 1 month at a time.
 No set end date.

-Roommate Agreement – For establishing rules and routines for a rental shared by two (2) or more co-tenants.
+For establishing rules and routines for a rental shared by 2 or more co-tenants.

-Sublease Agreement Used for having another person “take over” one’s lease.
-This allows the original tenant to move out without having to pay rent for two (2) places.
+Used for having another person take over a lease.
+This allows the original tenant to move out without having to pay rent for 2 places.

 Addendums (5)